eartharoid/eartharoid.me/content/_index.md

 #### My work

 My notable work is listed here.
+This includes my major (primary) projects, secondary and "just for fun" projects, commissions, and other projects which I think are important.
+Some projects are not made entirely by me.
 To see all of my public work, visit [my GitHub profile](https://github.com/eartharoid).

 ##### Websites